Boxing with giants: Italy's packing robots are not just cardboard cutouts

-CITTÀ DI CASTELLO, Italy, June 28 (Reuters) - Amazon’s new recruit comes from a medieval walled town in central Italy and can box and seal at least 600 items of different shapes and sizes every hour.
+CITTÀ DI CASTELLO, Italy (Reuters) - Amazon’s new recruit comes from a medieval walled town in central Italy and can box and seal at least 600 items of different shapes and sizes every hour.
 Twenty-four hours a day, seven days a week.

 That recruit is the CartonWrap, brainchild of CMC, a small firm that is just one of 630 Italian companies making automated packaging machines - one of Italy’s fastest growing industries, raking in nearly 8 billion euros in 2018, or about a quarter of the world market.